Coyote Mentoring Program Details

 If you would like more modern accommodations, there are some Airbnb/VRBO type accommodations nearby, as well as a Tolt McDonald Park (20 minutes away) for large RV set-ups.
 We do not have space for RV’s or for campers that are larger than a standard pickup truck.

 Please bring the following items.
-This list is designed with your comfort and safety in mind and takes into account the variable weather possibilities during summer in Western Washington.
+This list is designed with your comfort and safety in mind and takes into account the variable weather possibilities during winter in Western Washington.

 • 1-Liter water bottle